 I've said before that "No one works harder to make certain that Greenwich voters have an excellent voting experience."

-Last year, I put together training sessions to educate seniors on absentee ballots on Zoom.
+In 2020, I put together training sessions to educate seniors on absentee ballots on Zoom.
 I also sent out thousands of texts linking people to a video and best practices when returning their ballot.
 Educational efforts like this brought the previous error rate of 2% of ballots rejected down to only .5%